 Both iOS and Android devices produce console logs as well as the XCode Simulator.
 Please inspect the following options:

-For the XCode simulator, the easiest way to access the Console is to click on the magnifying glass in the top right bar on your Mac.
+For versions of XCode simulator before 6.0, the easiest way to access the Console is to click on the magnifying glass in the top right bar on your Mac.
 This brings up Spotlight Search.
 From there, type console.
 The first hit is the Console application.
 Simply click on it to launch it.
 Using this, you can see both the print() statements from your app and also any errors Corona SDK generates.

-The easiest way to debug on Apple devices is to use the Xcode Organizer.
-From the “Window” menu in Xcode, choose “Organizer.”
-It will bring up a screen that looks like this:
+The easiest way to debug on Apple devices is to use the Xcode Devices (6.0 and later) or Organizer (5.1.1 and earlier).
+From the “Window” menu in Xcode, choose “Device” or “Organizer.”
+For Xcode 6’s Device screen, It will bring up a screen that looks like this:

 Now, you must “tether” your device (connect it to the computer via its charging cable) and wait until it appears in the left column.
 When it does, select it.
 You may also need to click the button in the middle that says “Use device for development.”
 Once you’ve done this, click on the “Console” link (circled in red in the screenshot) and view your console messages there.